ionic-team/ionic-docs/versioned_docs/version-v6/api/toast.md

 ## Layout

-Button containers within the toast can be displayed either inline with the message or stacked on separate lines using the `layout` property.
+Button containers within the toast can be displayed either on the same line as the message or stacked on separate lines using the `layout` property.
 The stacked layout should be used with buttons that have long text values.
 Additionally, buttons in a stacked toast layout can use a `side` value of either `start` or `end`, but not both.

 import StackedPlayground from '@site/static/usage/v6/toast/layout/index.md';